 The waiters are busy, but they arrive to take your order promptly and are polite.
-There are other treats on offer, such as crema catalana and muffins.
-However, on taking a look around the room it is hard to find anybody who has opted for anything other than the famous churros and chocolate!
+There are other treats on offer, such as Crema Catalana and muffins.
+However, on taking a look around the room, it is hard to find anybody who has opted for anything other than the famous churros and chocolate.

-|Churros and Chocolate at La Pallaresa Cafe|
+|Churros and Chocolate at La Pallaresa Café|

 With soggy feet and cold hands from the grim weather outside, it was a pleasure to receive a large cup of warm hot chocolate.
 This is available with or without whipped cream.
-The chocolate is extremely thick and relatively dark in colour.
+The chocolate is thick and relatively dark in colour.
 It comes with a sachet of sugar, which, at first, seemed redundant.
 However, the chocolate is relatively rich and bitter in flavour and some, especially children, may prefer the flavour with the added sugar.

 The churros are served warm and are impressively un-greasy.
-I would have been grateful for a few extra on the plate, to mop up the large quantities of hot chocolate, however, my decidedly sweet tooth may be more demanding than others!
+I would have been grateful for a few extra on the plate, to mop up the large quantities of hot chocolate, however, my decidedly sweet tooth may be more demanding than others.

-Calle Petritxol, 11
+Carrer Petritxol, 11

 08002 Barcelona, España

 |January - December||Monday - Saturday||09:00 - 13:00 and 16:00 - 21:00|

-Sunday: 09:00 - 13:00 and 17:00 - 21:00|
+|Sunday||09:00 - 13:00 and 17:00 - 21:00|

 |La Granja chocolate restaurant|

 On arrival, do not be thrown by the lack of churros on show.
-On chatting with the friendly waitress I was offered two options.
-Firstly, the granja specialises in an alternative to churros.
+On chatting with the friendly waitress, I was offered two options.
+Firstly, the Granja specialises in an alternative to churros.
 These are known as Melindros and are said to be a more typically Barcelona cake than churros.
-They are like a fatter version of a 'lady finger' that you might find in a trifle or a tiramisu.
+They are like a fatter version of a 'ladyfinger' that you might find in a trifle or a tiramisu.

-Secondly, there is an option to go to the Xurreria, five doors down from the granja and buy churros that you are free to eat with your hot chocolate ordered from La Granja.
+Secondly, there is an option to go to the Xurreria, five doors down from the Granja and buy churros that you are free to eat with your hot chocolate ordered from La Granja.
 I, of course, opted for both options!
-The Melindros were enjoyable and possibly less sickly than the churros, however, they could be said to be slightly dry.
+The Melindros were enjoyable and possibly less sickly than the churros.
+However, they could be said to be slightly dry.

 For my tastes, the churros were the winning option.
 Although seemingly inconvenient, the trip down the street to pick up your own snacks adds a novelty element to the experience.
-In the Xurreria the man behind the counter is helpful and it is busy, ensuring that the churros that you receive are fresh and warm.
+In the Xurreria the man behind the counter is helpful, and it is busy, ensuring that the churros that you receive are fresh and warm.
 Sugar is added to the churros as an optional extra.
 They are ordered by weight.
-These churros were a delight- slightly lighter and fluffier than those at La Pallaresa and very fresh.
+These churros were a delight- slightly lighter and fluffier than those at La Pallaresa and deliciously fresh.

 |Chocolate and Churros from the Xurreria|

-La Granja Chocolate Restaurant / Cafe
+La Granja Chocolate Restaurant / Café

 Carrer Banys Nous, 4